 When selecting a voice-over talent, your first instinct might be to go with the most experienced ones.
 This is a good call since it reduces the chances of getting a bad voice-over, but a voice talent’s experience is not the only factor to consider.

 Selecting voice-over talent is about finding a voice that fits the tone, goals, and personality of your brand.
 It takes a lot of skill to be a professional voice talent.
-Even when they don’t understand the subject, great voice-talents can still sound like knowledgable experts.
+Even when they don’t understand the subject, great voice talents can still sound like knowledgeable experts.